“Jesus, perceiving that they were intending to come and take Him by force to make Him king, withdrew….” (John 6:15)

 I note that Jesus came to do the will of the Father when He walked the earth (John 6:38), and it did not include setting up residence in an earthly palace.
 Thus, I do not believe that our primary focus should be on the politics of an earthly nation.
 Our focus should be on the politics of God and His Kingdom.

 When Jesus determined that the crowd wanted to make him king, he withdrew.
 When we attempt to hijack Jesus, the Gospel and the Church for our own purposes, Jesus withdraws!
-We will find ourselves alone, however noble or right or good our own purposes seem, when try to make God serve our own ends.
+We will find ourselves alone, however noble or right or good our own purposes seem, when we try to make God serve our own ends and purposes.

 In this passage in John, the crowd caught up to Jesus the next day looking for more food, but Jesus did not provide what they were seeking.
 Instead, Jesus said, “I am the bread of life; he who comes to me will not hunger, and he who believes in me will never thirst.”
 (John 6:35)

 Jesus said, “I am the living bread that came down out of heaven; if anyone eats of this bread, he will live forever; and the bread also which I will give for the life of the world is my flesh.”
 (John 6:51)

 This was too much for many of the crowd following Him.
-They were attracted by the signs and wonders; they liked the bread and fish Jesus fed them, They wanted more of the good things on this earth He could give them; but they did not want what Jesus was offering – Himself.
+They were attracted by the signs and wonders; they liked the bread and fish Jesus fed them.
+They wanted more of the good things on this earth Jesus could give them; but they did not want what Jesus was offering – Himself.